Joseph Husslein: Capital, Labor, and the Church

 In books such as The Church and Social Problems (1912) and The World Problem: Capital, Labor, and the Church (1918) Husslein attacked the still significant socialist movement.
-However, at the same time, he attacked the abuses of laisez faire capitalism, which today is often called “free market capitalism.”
+However, at the same time, he attacked the abuses of laissez faire capitalism, which today is often called “free market capitalism.”

 Husslein spoke against the exploitation of children and young women in factories and described the “champions of a modern gospel of greed” who are:

 Coining into gold the lifeblood of the children whose innocence and joy were sacrificed to Mammon; tarnishing the purity of the poor girl victims of financial greed, the future mothers of our race; sapping the strength of womanhood amid endless unremunerative toil, and seeking only to secure the greatest service for the least reward.